-Cocoa farmers, who lead difficult lives when the market is strong and conditions are good, are facing a challenging harvest season.
+When businesses deny fair trade standards, cocoa farmers lead difficult lives.
+Even when the market is strong and conditions are good, they face challenging and climate-changing harvest seasons.
 Cocoa prices are low, and there is an estimated 400,000 tons of excess cocoa sitting in western Africa.
 The Ivorian government has already slashed the price paid to farmers for cocoa, and the Ghanaian government is considering lowering the price they would pay farmers as well.
 Low prices mean that farmers are operating at a loss, and it puts pressure on these farmers to use child labor.

 How did all this come about?